-Fall Hikes: At Kirkland’s Denny Park, visit majestic old-growth trees, including Sylvia — once the biggest in King County
+Fall hikes: At Kirkland’s Denny Park, visit majestic old-growth trees, including Sylvia — once biggest in King County

 And that may be the real beauty of O.O.
 Denny Park.
 It’s a section of forest that feels improbably wild, surrounded on all sides by the domesticated environs of the suburbs — sprawling homes and street names like Champagne Point Road.
 It shouldn’t feel like a real hike, but it does.
 It’s the kind of forest that feels like another world, a cool, green respite from the day-to-day bustle of the universe outside and the resultant internal unease, our ceaseless fretting over smartphone pings and the insistent onslaught of modern life.
 Here, you’ll find the residue of an untouched past, a quiet, peaceful reminder of how much bigger Washington’s wild places once were.
 Here, you can get out of your car, walk into the woods, breathe in the fresh smell of pine trees and — however briefly — forget the traffic, inside and out.

 O.O.
-Denny Park is located at 12302 Holmes Point Drive N.E. in Kirkland, and is open to the public from 7 a.m. to 10 p.m. daily.
+Denny Park is at 12302 Holmes Point Drive N.E. in Kirkland, and is open to the public from 7 a.m. to 10 p.m. daily.
 No pass required.
 The park’s restrooms are closed for winter, so plan accordingly.
 Trail reports are available through the Washington Trails Association at wta.org/go-hiking/hikes/o-o-denny-park.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.